 GoPro has announced the GoPro Fusion, a new camera that captures full spherical video that can be used in VR apps as well as in standard video.
+Featuring one spherical lens on the front and another on the back, the Fusion splices the footage together for 360-degree video capture.

 The Fusion shoots in 5.2K and comes with a feature that the company is calling OverCapture, which lets you choose your composition after recording.